binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 * Discover and manage vulnerabilities in images
 * Uses CVE data sources similar to CoreOS Clair
-* Can scan registries: Docker Hub, Google Container Registry, EC2 Container Registry, Artifactory, Nexus registry, and images for vulnerabilities in code and configuration
+* Can scan registries: Docker Hub, Google Container Registry, EC2 Container Registry, Artifactory, Nexus Registry, and images for vulnerabilities in code and configuration
 * Enforce and verify standard configurations
 * Hardening checks on images based on CIS Docker benchmark
 * Real-time vulnerability and threat intelligence